spyder-ide/spyder-docs/doc/panes/profiler.rst

 Running the Profiler
 ====================

-You can browse for a file using the open button to the right of the `Profiler`'s path box (top left of the pane), which will run profiling over this file automatically.
+You can browse for a file using the open button to the right of the Profiler's path box (top left of the pane), which will run profiling over this file automatically.

 .. image:: /images/profiler/profiler-execution-browse.gif
    :alt: Spyder Profiler pane, showing browsing a file and running profiler